status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

     ```

 !!! tip "Multiple execution clients"
     You can pass one or more `--web3-url` parameters to the node as long as they share JWT secret.
-Any additional web3 url:s will be used for backup, should the first one become unavailable:
+Any additional web3 URLs will be used for backup, should the first one become unavailable:

     ```sh
     ./run-mainnet-beacon-node.sh \